Razeeman/Android-Popular-Libraries-Cheatsheet/misc.md

 ### Litho.
 Basic usage

 Initialize SoLoader in Application class.
+Behind the scenes, Litho uses Yoga for layout.
+Yoga has native dependencies and SoLoader is brought in to take care of loading those.
+Initializing SoLoader here ensures that you’re not referencing unloaded libraries later on.

 ```java
 public class SampleApplication extends Application {